 - Modify case - Modify the case of the payload, if applicable.
-The same options are available as for the case modification payload type.
+The same settings are available as for the case modification payload type.

 - Encode - Encode the payload using various schemes: URL, HTML, Base64, ASCII hex or constructed strings for various platforms.